 If you only have part of the day to explore, drive the 18-mile length of the main park road with brief stops at Balanced Rock and the Windows Section, where short trails lead to enormous arches in the skyline.
 At the road’s end, set out on the Devils Garden Trail, but take only the trip to Tunnel and Pine Tree Arches.
-If you still have some time, stop on the way back out of the park and take a stroll on the Park Avenue Trail.

 A full day in the park allows plenty of time to stop at the visitors center and then hike the full Delicate Arch Trail and explore Devils Garden.
-Energetic hikers may want to do the entire 7.2-mile loop in Devils Garden; those who want less of a workout can walk the onemile- long trail to Landscape Arch.
+Energetic hikers may want to do the entire 7.2-mile loop in Devils Garden; those who want less of a workout can walk the one-mile-long trail to Landscape Arch.
 Often overlooked, the Park Avenue trail leads to views of massive towers and hoodoos, and it’s an easy mile-long hike that’s fine even if you’re not totally in shape.

 If you have more than one day to spend, plan ahead and register online for a ranger-led hike into the Fiery Furnace area of the park.
 This takes about half a day; for the other half, head out via car or mountain bike to Tower Arch Trail.

 Although Arches is known more for day hiking than backpacking, park rangers can help you put together a backpacking trip and issue the required backcountry permit.

 Exploring the Park

 The entrance to Arches National Park (435/719-2299, $25 per vehicle, $25 per motorcycle, $10 pedestrians and bicycles) is five miles north of downtown Moab on U.S. 191.